section-engineering-education/engineering-education/content/articles/how-sweet-is-kubernetes/index.md

 published:true
 url: /engineering-education/how-sweet-is-kubernetes/
 title: How sweet is Kubernetes?
-description: How sweet is Kubernetes is an article which is targeted at simplifying concepts of Kubernetes for engineering students and aspiring DevOps professionals.
-It started with demystifying the basic concept of micro-service using Fleetman Tracking Application which is built on a simple micro-service architecture, using it as a tool to further explain the concepts of Kubernetes in the simplest manner.
-The tutorial will serve as a good foundation for beginners and also a means of enlightenment for intermediate-level developers and junior DevOps engineers.
+description: This article simplifies concepts of Kubernetes.
+It starts with demystifying the basic concept of micro-service using Fleetman Tracking Application which is built on a simple micro-service architecture, using it further to explain the concepts of Kubernetes.
-Grab a cup of coffee and enjoy the wonderful piece of work.
 author: qoyum-yusuf
 date: 2021-05-01T00:00:00-08:00
 topics: [HOW SWEET IS KUBERNETES?]